Author: Kate Lucas

 As the cords were examined a shocked silence fell over the room.
 The girls had survived horrific entanglement, with a true knot at one point.
 We delivered them just in time…..they were truly our miracle MoMo’s.

-They were in NICU overnight, then much to everyone’s amazement moved straight to Special Care.
+My MoMo twins were in NICU overnight, then much to everyone’s amazement moved straight to Special Care.
 They had gastro tubes for feeding…but breastfed from 33 weeks once a day…by 34 weeks it was twice a day… I pumped hourly to increase my milk supply…day and night.
-Let-down was so hard to achieve without my babies…often I wondered if I had even had babies as I rarely held them, there was no nursery for them and I hardly fed them.
+Let-down was so hard to achieve without my babies.
+Often I wondered if I had even had babies as I rarely held them.
+There was no nursery for them and I hardly fed them.
 But we were lucky – we saw many other families facing much harder journeys in the nursery.
 Still, the Special Care experience can hardly be described…it is an exhausting roller coaster ride, of guilt and worry.
 But for us it was a strange relief to see them in the crib with their monitors and tubes!
 This to us was the best possible outcome of a treacherous pregnancy.

 After 2 previous singleton, natural, yoga-filled, water-birthed pregnancies and babies, this fully monitored, medically overdosed, terrifyingly uncertain pregnancy with a caesarean and long term hospital stay, plus NICU and SCN for our premmie babies…sure was a test on our marriage, our strength, our positivity, our emotions, and our ability to look beyond and into the future.